Funding Opportunity: Out-of-school-time Physical Activity

-- Primarily serve children and youth from high need/low-income communities; the percentage of children eligible for free and reduced lunch (FRL) that are served by the program, average family income or other indicators your organization may use to determine need will be considered.
+- Primarily serve low-income children and youth; we will consider percentages of children eligible for free and reduced lunch (FRL) that are served by the program, average family income of participants or other indicators your organization may use to determine need.

 - Engage participants in a total of at least 90 minutes of structured physical activity per week, for no less than two days per week, for a minimum of six weeks.
 Children must be engaged in moderate to vigorous physical activity (MVPA) a minimum of 50 percent of the structured physical activity time.

 - Implement activities that are relevant and appropriate for the needs and interests of the children and youth served, including cultural and linguistic responsiveness.
 Youth engagement processes, community needs assessments, satisfaction surveys, existing participation data or similar methods will be used to assess demonstrated interest and demand for the activities.

 - Demonstrate strong relationships and experience working within the community or communities served.